BetaQ3 2026 Launch

 Tips for Using Free Co-Parenting Apps UK

-• Combine Google Calendar (scheduling) with a messaging app for documentation
+• Combine Google Calendar (scheduling) with TalkingParents (documented messaging)

 • Use shared notes apps for information sharing